 Ensure that you follow the steps given below

-- Configure Forwarding server in such a way, that it should be reachable via public IP/FQDN address configured in NAT settings.
-You can also configure the Edge Device/Router in such a way that all the request that are sent to the Public IP/FQDN address gets redirected to the Patch Manager Plus Forwarding Server.
+- Configure the Secure Gateway server in such a way, that it should be reachable via public IP/FQDN address configured in NAT settings.
+You can also configure the Edge Device/Router in such a way that all the request that are sent to the Public IP/FQDN address gets redirected to the Patch Manager Plus Secure Gateway Server.

 - It is mandatory to use HTTPS communication

-- You will have to ensure that the following port is open on the firewall for the WAN agents to communicate the Patch Manager Plus Forwarding Server.
+- You will have to ensure that the following port is open on the firewall for the WAN agents to communicate the Patch Manager Plus Secure Gateway Server.